You are here

 The approved program provider or a Driver Trained Specialist Occupational Therapist should generally obtain three quotes for motor vehicles and/or modifications in order to ensure that the amount quoted is reasonable.
 In limited circumstances, one quote may be sufficient if the approved program provider or occupational therapist provides advice that it is a fair quote in their experience.

-In determining the amount of compensation that is reasonable to subsidise the purchase of a motor vehicle, the delegate should deduct the trade-in value of the person’s existing motor vehicle or interest in a motor vehicle.
-If the person wishes to keep their existing motor vehicle, the delegate may obtain an estimate from the motor vehicle dealership of the trade-in value of the person’s motor vehicle in order to determine an appropriate amount to deduct from the compensation payment.
+In determining the amount of compensation that is reasonable to subsidise the purchase of a motor vehicle, the delegate must deduct the trade-in value of the person’s existing motor vehicle or interest in a motor vehicle.
+If the person wishes to keep their existing motor vehicle, the delegate must obtain an estimate from the motor vehicle dealership of the trade-in value of the person’s motor vehicle in order to determine an appropriate amount to deduct from the compensation payment.

 The RedBook website may be used to estimate the value of motor vehicles.